balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   ```shell
   sudo balena config inject config.json -d balena.img
   ```

   6) Write the balenaOS image (balena.img) to your USB flash drive or NVMe.
 We recommend using <a href="https://etcher.balena.io">Etcher</a>.

+  7) Ensure the power cable is disconnected from your device.

+  8) Insert the freshly flashed SD-CARD, USB key or NVMe drive into the carrier board and connect its' power cable.

+  9) Once provisioning is complete, the board will perform one of the following actions:

+  - restart and boot balenaOS automatically, if [installer.migrate.force][installer.migrate] has been set in [config.json][config_json].

+  - shut down if [installer.migrate.force][installer.migrate] has not been set in [config.json][config_json].
+Unplug the external flasher medium and then remove and re-connect the power cable to the carrier board.

+  10) Your device should appear in your application dashboard within a few minutes.
 </details>
 </details>